Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

   - `SOM#0001` for doing most of the icons

 # Changelog
+* v1.6.5 Mod Changes :
+  * Rebuilt the mod so the item tiers are properly assigned, thanks hopoo

 * v1.6.4 Mod Changes :
   * Fixed jellied soles hit ground sound not having attenuation
   * Updated Acid soaked blindfold